Don't miss out on a great deal, subscribe to our newsletter and get news and offers to your email

 - Ski boots

 - Avalanche transceiver, probe and shovel

-- Small first aid kit with personal medications, blister kit etc
+- Small first aid kit with personal medications, blister kit, salves, seasickness tablets etc.

 - Sleeping bag